CDE90/wordle/README.md

 # CDE's Wordle
-This is my version of wordle
+This is my version of wordle - ran in the command line instead of webpage... because its easier

 To run:
 - clone the repo